Crystal Webster: 2015–2018

-After the conclusion of the 2014–15 season, Webster announced she woi;d be joining the Tracy Fleury rink from Sudbury, Ontario.
+After the conclusion of the 2014–15 season, Webster announced she would be joining the Tracy Fleury rink from Sudbury, Ontario.
 The team would have a five-player rotation due to work commitments.
 The team found success early, advancing all the way to the semifinal of the 2015 Tour Challenge Grand Slam.
 They finished the round robin with a 2–2 record with wins over Eve Muirhead and Kim Eun-jung, qualifying for a tiebreaker.
 The team stole the 8th end of the tiebreaker against Chelsea Carey and went on to defeat Sherry Middaugh in the quarterfinal.
 They were defeated by Switzerland's Silvana Tirinzoni 9–7 in the semifinal to end their run in the slam.
 It marked the first time Fleury advanced to the semifinal of a Slam.
 Although the team struggled at the next Slam, The Masters, finishing with a 1–3 record, they quickly rebounded and made it all the way to the final of The National.
 Up 4–3 without hammer in the eighth and final end, the team forced Rachel Homan to execute a difficult draw to the four-foot through a port to win, which was made.
 A month later, they played in the 2015 Canada Cup of Curling, where they went 1–5.
 In their next slam, the team lost in the quarterfinals of the 2015 Meridian Canadian Open.
 In playdowns, the team failed in their attempt to repeat as Northern Ontario champions, losing to Krista McCarville in the final.
 They wrapped up their season at the 2016 Players' Championship, where they finished with a 1–4 record.
 The team's success from the season left them in seventh spot on the Canadian Team Ranking System.